HealthyFryOption/RogueNFT/README.md

 ## Notes
 - The higher the level of an NFT, the more detailed the generated stories will be.
 - Merging NFTs is a high-risk, high-reward action.
 Merged NFTs lose all XP and adventures, but you get to skip to higher levels faster.
+- After every adventure, the NFT will have a cooldown period of 5 minutes

 ## System Setup
 ### Prerequisites